 One of the largest categories of first responder discounts is apparel and accessories.
 From underwear to outerwear and from sunglasses to shoes, both men and women in first-responding professions can find deals on everything they wear.

 - Adidas.
 This sportswear brand offers first responders a 30% discount on all purchases at Adidas.com.
-Medical professionals and military service members also qualify.
+Medical professionals, military service members, and teachers also qualify.
 To get the discount, sign in and verify your identity through ID.me.

 - Allbirds.
 When this eco-friendly shoe company started offering donations of shoes to health care workers through its “Buy One, Give One” program in March 2020, the demand was so high the shoe supply ran out almost immediately.
 Now, the company is doing the next best thing: offering health care workers the chance to buy shoes from a limited collection at the special donation price.
 Simply add the shoes to your cart and enter the coupon code “healthcarehero” at checkout to get these $95 shoes for $60 a pair.
 All sales are final.

 - Asics.
 Both first responders and other medical professionals can get a one-time 40% discount on all full-price products on Asics.com.
+Through Dec.
+26, 2020, the savings are even better: 50% off full-price items and 10% off clearance items.
 To get this deal, verify your status through SheerID.
 You’ll receive a one-time promo code you can copy and enter during checkout.

 - Carhartt.
 This clothing retailer is known for its durable casual clothing.
-First responders, nurses, and military members can all get a 25% discount at Carhartt by registering through ID.me.
+First responders, nurses, military members, and teachers can all get a 25% discount at Carhartt by registering through ID.me.

 - Clarks.
 This shoe seller offers variable discounts for police, firefighters, EMTs, military members, airline employees, and teachers.
 To see how much the available discount is on a given product, simply select your profession at checkout on ClarksUSA.com.
 The site directs you to ID.me to verify your identity before giving you the discount.